 - put the settings SEN policy into effect on a daily basis

 - help staff to support children with SEN

 - work with parents to help their child

 - work with other professionals e.g. health services

 All mainstream schools and maintained nursery schools must have a SENCO.
 Smaller primaries might share a SENCO between them.
 Other early years providers must meet the SEN of their children.
 To do this they might find someone who can take on the SENCO job or share the SENCO job between a group.

-Barnet SENCOs and Barnet with Cambridge Education worked together to develop a SEND toolkit.
-Take a look at the toolkit in the links below and this will give you an idea of what to expect from your child's SENCO.
+Our Barnet SENCOs and BELS worked together to develop the SENCO toolkit to support settings with the early identification and assesment of SEN. Take a look at the toolkit in the links below and this will give you an idea of what to expect from your child's setting.